anlalama1/Personal-Video-Streaming-Service/README.md

 # Personal-Video-Streaming-Service
-Personal Project tor converting physical media library and moving it into a streaming service for a small network
+Personal Project for converting physical media library and moving it into a streaming service for a small network